kfrlib/kfr/README.md

 ## Features

-* All code in the library is optimized for SSE2, SSE3, SSE4.x, AVX and AVX2 processors
+* All code in the library is optimized for Intel, AMD (SSE2, SSE3, SSE4.x, AVX and AVX2) and ARM (NEON) processors
 * Mathematical and statistical functions
 * Template expressions (See examples)
 * All data types are supported including complex numbers